- Research and consultancy

 29 April 2015

-Over 30 projects being presented in a multi-track event covering manufacturing, materials and design.
-Students demonstrate the value that they have brought to the clients and networking opportunity.More
+Over 30 projects presented in a multi-track event covering manufacturing, materials and design.
+Our students demonstrate the value that they have brought to the clients, plus the chance to network.More

 Excellence in Postgraduate Education: Manufacturing, Materials and Design